rukshn/rukshn/README.md

 # Hi there ![](https://raw.githubusercontent.com/Flaque/Flaque/master/bubble.gif)

-I'm Rukshan, currently following my MSc in Health Informatics.
+I'm Rukshan, currently working as a Health Informatics Specialist at the Swiss Tropical and Public Health Institute.

 Interested in